Why do we eat turkey at Christmas?

 ‘The Commercialisation of British Turkey Production’, Rural History, 20, 2 (2009)

-2 thoughts on “Why do we eat turkey for Christmas dinner?”
+2 thoughts on “Why do we eat turkey at Christmas?”

 Leave a Reply